hanoirocker/ticketing_management/README.md

 - run: kubectl rollout restart deployment auth-depl
 ```

-In order to use the DIGITALOCEAN_ACCESS_TOKEN, we need to have previously created it under the repository secrets using a new generated API token at DigitalOcean (e.g., called github_access_token)
+In order to use the `DIGITALOCEAN_ACCESS_TOKEN` we need to have previously created it under the repository secrets using a new generated API token at DigitalOcean (e.g., called `github_access_token`)

 EXAMPLE:
 https://github.com/hanoirocker/ticketing_management/blob/main/assets/github-workflows/deploy-auth.yaml